MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 - A virtual network in which Azure VMs will be located when they're created during migration.
 - The Azure Migrate: Server Migration tool (OVA) provisioned and configured.

-To set up the components, follow these steps:
+To set up the components, Contoso admins follow these steps:

 1. Set up a network.
 Contoso already set up a network that can be used for Azure Migrate: Server Migration when it [deployed the Azure infrastructure](./contoso-migration-infrastructure.md).